Nicolai Lilin

-Nikolai Yurievich Verzhbitsky (Note: Николай Юрьевич Вержбицкий.) (born 12 February 1980), known as Nicolai Lilin, is an Italian-Moldovan writer and tattoo artist from Transnistria.
-He moved to Italy in the early 2000s and wrote his first novel, Siberian Education, in 2009.
-It was subsequently adapted into a 2013 film starring John Malkovich.
-The novel, which Lilin claimed was based on his experiences living among Siberian criminal gangs in his native Bender, became a bestseller in Italy, but was labeled a fake memoir by some journalists and historians.
-Similar criticisms would be leveled at its sequel, Free Fall, which narrates the author's alleged experiences during the Second Chechen war.
+Nikolai Yurievich Verzhbitsky (Note: Николай Юрьевич Вержбицкий.) (born 12 February 1980), known as Nicolai Lilin, is an Italian‑Moldovan writer and tattoo artist from Transnistria.
+He moved to Italy in the early 2000s and published his first novel, Siberian Education, in 2009; it was later adapted into a 2013 film.
+The novel, which Lilin claimed was based on his own experiences as a member of a Siberian criminal gang in his native Bender, became a bestseller in Italy, though a number of journalists and historians have labelled it a fake memoir.
+Similar criticisms were directed at its sequel, Free Fall, which recounts the author's alleged experiences during the Second Chechen War.

-While initially a vocal critic of Russia under Vladimir Putin, since 2014 Lilin has consistently taken anti-Ukrainian and anti-Western stances throughout the course of the Russo-Ukrainian War, and has attracted attention for expressing Eurasianist and antisemitic views, as well as spreading conspiracy theories, fake news and libelous comments.
+Although he initially presented himself as a vocal critic of Russia under Vladimir Putin, Lilin has consistently adopted anti‑Ukrainian and anti‑Western positions since the outbreak of the Russo-Ukrainian War.
+He has drawn attention for expressing Eurasianist views and for disseminating conspiracy theories, false information and defamatory remarks.